ualex73/slide/README.md

 # Home-Assistant Custom Component for Go Slide

-My custom component home-assistant (http://www.home-assistant.io) to control the Go Slide (https://nl.goslide.io).
+This custom component home-assistant (http://www.home-assistant.io) can control the Go Slide (https://nl.goslide.io).
 At this moment the component only support the Cloud option, because the local API hasn't been released yet (it planned to be included when released).

 ## Go Slide